 The Procedure for the Elaboration of Codex Standards describes the way by which Codex standards are prepared and the various Steps in the process which ensure comprehensive review of draft standards by governments and other interested parties.
 It was comprehensively revised in 1993 to provide a uniform elaboration procedure for all Codex standards and related texts.
-The Procedure allows the use of a "fast-track" approach in cases where urgent action is needed.
+The Procedure was further revised in 2004 to introduce the strategic planning process and critical review.

-The General Principles of the Codex Alimentarius define the Scope and the purpose of Codex Standards and the way by which governments indicate their formal acceptance of the Standards.
+The General Principles of the Codex Alimentarius define the scope and purpose of Codex Standards and the way by which governments indicate their formal acceptance of the Standards.
 The Guidelines on Acceptance provide additional information to Member governments on the procedures regarding acceptance.